Caen Normandy, France Travel Guide

 Normandy A Natural Park in the regions preserve biological diversity and unique landscapes.

-The country of france has a well-established recycling program for glass, paper, and plastic.
+The country of the french republic has a well-established recycling program for glass, paper, and plastic.

 Consider carbon offset programs and choose trains over flights for travel within France.